garnsworthy/GarageThermostat/README.md

  - heat, 0/1 if set to ON
  - heating, 0/1 if furnace is heating
  - setpt, temp in deg C * 100
+ - id, the mac address of the device